-In a post last week I got a question in the comments section from Frank which got me thinking about this topic some more:
+In a post about mailing lists I got a question in the comments section from Frank which got me thinking about this topic some more:

 Now, Frank’s question is primarily about email subject lines and crafting them so that people open up your emails.
 But seeing as there is a lot of similarity and crossover between email subject lines and blog post titles and so I am going to talk about it all in one post.

 Let’s start this post by talking about what makes a title effective.